ibm-cloud-docs/codeengine/learning-path.md

 To get started with {{site.data.keyword.codeengineshort}}, [create a project](/docs/codeengine?topic=codeengine-manage-project) to contain your entities.
 You can also [set access policies](/docs/codeengine?topic=codeengine-iam) for your project.

 Need help?
-Check out [Troubleshooting tips for projects](/docs/codeengine?topic=codeengine-troubleshoot-project).
+Check out [troubleshooting tips for projects](/docs/codeengine?topic=codeengine-troubleshoot-project).
 If you need more help, try [getting support](/docs/codeengine?topic=codeengine-get-support).

 ## Develop your application or job
 {: #lp-develop-app-job}